 Visiting Research Fellows

-Dr. Jörg Nowak is a Marie Curie Fellow at the School of Politics and International Relations at University of Nottingham.
+Dr. Jörg Nowak was a Marie Curie Fellow at the School of Politics and International Relations at University of Nottingham from 2017 to 2019.
 His current research (funded by the EU Commission) focuses on mass strikes in India's automobile industry and in Brazil's construction industry in the period between 2011 and 2014.
 The objective of the project is to analyse the forms of organisation that emerged in these strikes, at times in alliance with other social movements.
 Past research was about general strikes in Western Europe, transnational solidarity networks of workers, strategies of German trade unions against inequality and on state theory.
 My PhD thesis, published by Westfaelisches Dampfboot in German, is the first systematic comparison of Marxist and feminist state theories and analyses the turn in German gender policy in the early 2000s.
+Jörg is currently a Fellow at University College Dublin.

 Giulia Gortanutti (October 2016-January 2017) is based at Ruhr Universität Bochum.
 Her research looks at cross-organisational, cross-border cooperation between trade unions and social movements.
 Issues like transnational networking and alliance building have been receiving growing attention, particularly in correlation to union revitalisation, new social movements, and mobilisation against global economic integration.
 There has not been, however, a systematic theorisation of this process.